Why Is December Called December?

 Julius Caesar Fixes (Most of) the Problem

-• Locked December into its permanent spot as the twelfth month.
+• Finally locked December into its permanent role as the twelfth month

 The Gregorian Calendar: Tweaking Perfection